hansfzlorenzana/AI-Spectrum/README.md

-# chatgpt-bias
+# AI Spectrum
- A web app that records the political bias of different GPT-powered AIs
+ A web app that charts the political bias of different GPT-powered AIs.